MouriNaruto/MouriDocs/docs/9/ReadMe.md

 negotiation flow in the Guest OS side:

 > [!NOTE]
-> Read [Mile.HyperV.VMBus.h in Mile.HyperV] to know the SynthRdp VMBus protocol
+> - Read [Mile.HyperV.VMBus.h in Mile.HyperV] to know the SynthRdp VMBus
-> definitions.
+>   protocol definitions.
-> Read [Mile.HyperV.Windows.VMBusPipe.h in Mile.HyperV] to know the Hyper-V
+> - Read [Mile.HyperV.Windows.VMBusPipe.h in Mile.HyperV] to know the Hyper-V
 >   Windows VMBus User Mode Pipe API definitions, which can help you implement
 >   Hyper-V VMBus channel communications in Windows user mode applications.
+> - Read [Mile.HyperV.Guest.Protocols.h in Mile.HyperV] to know the raw Hyper-V
+>   VMBus packet protocol definitions, which can help you implement Hyper-V
+>   VMBus channel communications in Linux user mode applications with
+>   [uio_hv_generic kernel module in Linux kernel].

 - Listen on the Microsoft Hyper-V Remote Desktop Control Channel, which is a VMBus channel class with GUID `{F8E65716-3CB3-4A06-9A60-1889C5CCCAB5}`.